 Our data comes from a number of different places.
 We use open access job adverts (such as Mediargh, Gorkana Jobs and Journalism.co.uk) to collect salaries and freelance rates which are listed publicly as the company has already released this information.

-We also collect data from people who submit this freely to us through our Google Forms on salaries, freelance rates etc. We look at basic analytics such as the number of unique visitors using Google Analytics.
+We also collect data from people who submit this freely to us through our Google Forms on salaries, freelance rates etc. We look at basic analytics such as the number of unique visitors using Google Analytics and WordPress.

 How will Journo Resources use my data if I submit it?